-If you are standing on a bridge over a river.
+Suppose you are standing on a bridge over a river.
 You look on the left side of the bridge and the water is flowing downhill.
 Then you walk to the right side of the bridge and the water is flowing downhill.
 You expect the water under the bridge—which you can’t see—to flow the same way.
 Similarly, when we reach difficult verses which are like water under the bridge, we expect them to fit the flow of the verses before and after them.

 The interpretation is consistent with information which is not in this book (the author’s other letters and the rest of Scripture).

 We expect Scripture not to contradict itself.
 If we come across two passages that seem to contradict each other, we assume that our understanding of one of them is wrong.
-When we study James & Paul, we start from the premise that James & Paul agree with each and that the same God inspired both their understandings and they were teaching the same gospel.
+When we study James & Paul, we start from the premise that James & Paul agree.
+We assume the same God inspired both their understandings, and they were teaching the same gospel.
 Any interpretation that says James was wrong and Paul was right or vice versa is suspect.

 The interpretation conforms to the author’s purpose and the author’s plan.

 Finally, a passage means what the author intended it to mean to his original audience.
 If you and I are having a conversation, I say A and you say B. When I respond “that’s not want I meant,” that should settle the dispute.
 I may have failed to communicate well, but what I intended to say is the only correct interpretation of my words.

 If the passage says Jesus fed 5000 and historical evidence proves 5010 people were present that day, the text is not wrong.
 The author never intended to give a precise count.
 He was making a point that lots of people were fed.